yale-nlp/cpsc488/_pages/logistics.md

     -   Your project code should be clean, readable, with clear running instructions, and the results should be fully reproducible.
 We will provide a reproducibility checklist that should be returned.

 -   **20%**: final project report
-    -   5-6 page conference format report (e.g., [ACL/EMNLP](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm)) detailing the project motivation, related work, proposed approach, results, and discussion.
+    -   4-6 (no more than 6 pages) page conference format report (e.g., [NeurIPS](https://www.overleaf.com/latex/templates/neurips-2023/vstgtvjwgdng)) detailing the project motivation, related work, proposed approach, results, and discussion.
 You can think of this as a conference paper.
 Negative results will not be penalized, but should be accompanied with detailed analysis of why the proposed methods didn't work and provide some additional insights into the problem.
-    -   Undergraduate project reports can be up to 5 pages
-    -   Graduate students project reports can be up to 6 pages
     -   References and appendix won't count towards the page limit